steno-aarhus/research/support/reimbursements/index.md

 # Procedures for reimbursement of transport and other expenses from AUH funds

-Forhold omkring tjenesterejser, mødebefordring, kurser, uddannelse m.v. - AUH intranet (rm.dk) (Conditions around business trips, transport to meetings, courses, training, etc.)
+If you are employed by AUH, you can read about the [conditions around business trips, transport to meetings, courses, training, etc.](https://auh.intranet.rm.dk/personale/kursus-tjenesterejser-og-moeder/) on the AUH intranet(rm.dk)

 ## Persons with paid employment via Region Midtjylland
-Expenses related to driving to and from meetings must be created by the user themselves via the "MinLøn" app on their phone.
+Reimbursements of expenses related to driving to and from meetings must be created by the user themselves via the "MinLøn" app on their phone.
+Guide to the app (in Danish): [Indberetning i MinLøn appen - Medarbejder.rm.dk](https://www.medarbejder.rm.dk/ansattelsesforhold/lon-lonforhandling-og-overenskomst/lon-og-lonforhandling/befordringsgodtgorelsen/indberetning-af-befordring-i-korselsapp-korsel-og-udlag/)
 NOTE: receipts must be attached as pictures.

-Indberetning af befordring i kørselsapp (Min Løn Kørsel og Min Løn Udlæg) - Medarbejder.rm.dk (guide to the app – in Danish) If it concerns other expenses (such as meals or accommodation), the user (or secretary) must fill in the form **"Refusion af udlæg øvrige og kursus"**, which is on the AUH Intranet under the tab "[Min side](http://auh.intranet.rm.dk/min-side/)".
+Reimbusements of other expenses such as plane tickets, bustickets, meals or accommodation, must be done through the form **"Refusion af udlæg øvrige og kursus"**, which is on the AUH Intranet under the tab "[Min side](http://auh.intranet.rm.dk/min-side/)".
 Guide to the form [Refusion af udlæg øvrige og kursus](files/Reimbursement via Min Side.pdf)

-## Persons with unpaid employment at RM (region ID)
+## Persons with unpaid employment at RM (region ID and Citrix access)
 Both driving and other expenses are reimbursed via the form on "[Min side](http://auh.intranet.rm.dk/min-side/)".
+Please indicate how you have calculated the price
 Contact Julie Knudsen [Julie.Knudsen@rm.dk](mailto:julie.knudsen@rm.dk) if you have questions.

 ## Other external parties (such as speakers)
 Suppliers can create an invoice through virk.dk.
-Information needed: ...
-A secretary can create a form on behalf of external parties via "min side".
-It requires that you have the person's CPR number.
-And it is important to write under "Bemærkning" that the person is external.
+If it is not possible to send an invoice, contact Julie Knudsen [Julie.Knudsen@rm.dk](mailto:julie.knudsen@rm.dk) or Inger Hornbech [Inger.Hornbech@rm.dk](mailto:inger.hornbech@rm.dk).
+They can fill out the "min side" form on behalf of external parties, if they have the person's CPR number.

 ## Foreigners without a CPR number
-Contact Julie Knudsen or Inger Hornbech.
-They will create a profile for the person in the system so that it will be possible to fill in the form on "Min side".
+Contact Julie Knudsen [Julie.Knudsen@rm.dk](mailto:julie.knudsen@rm.dk) or Inger Hornbech [Inger.Hornbech@rm.dk](mailto:inger.hornbech@rm.dk).